lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 2. Detach the grandchild.
 3. Detach the child.
 4. Detach the current node.
-5. Set the current node as the child of child note.
+5. Set the current node as the child of child node.
 6. Set grandchild as the child of the current node.
 7. Set child as the child of parent.

 **Disadvantages**: AVL tree makes a lot of rotations.
 Since it is too quick to rotate, it may make very frequent rotation in opposite directions even when it would be unnecessary, had it been waiting for the future values to be inserted.

 This can be avoided using red-black tree which knows when to rotate a subtree.